turingcompl33t/windows-internals/IPC/README.md

 Create a new named pipe with the `CreateNamedPipe()` function.
 Note that, as mentioned above, multiple independent instances of a pipe with the same name are permitted.
 This implies that the first call to `CreateNamedPipe()` actually creates the named pipe AND opens an instance of the pipe.
 Subsequent calls to this function with the same pipe name specified as an argument will only open a new instance of the existing pipe.
 The pipe is deleted when the last instance of the pipe is closed.

+Use the _pipelist.exe_ tool from Sysinternals to enumerate open named pipe instances on the local system.

+Use the _pipeacl.exe_ utility to enumerate the security descriptor of a specified named pipe.

 **Status APIs**

 - `GetNamedPipeHandleState()`